Coronavirus Employees' Help

 As always, once you've moved in you'll be automatically put on a 'deemed tariff' – usually the supplier's expensive standard variable deal – so make sure you do a comparison to find a cheaper deal.
 You can use Cheap Energy Club to find one – plus it'll help you estimate your usage at your new home.

 Even if you're reluctant to switch, at least grab the supplier's cheapest – check the 'My Current Supplier' option in Cheap Energy Club to see all its deals and find the best one for you.

 No, smart meters use mobile phone signals to transmit meter readings to your supplier and to talk to the in-home display.
 You don't need an internet connection or Wi-Fi to get one.

-If your in-home display breaks or develops a fault you can get a new one for free if you've had it for less than 12 months.
+If your in-home display breaks or develops a fault, you can get a new one for free if you've had it less than 12 months.
 After this, you may need to pay for a replacement.

 It's easy to confuse smart meters and in-home displays for smart thermostats, but they're actually different pieces of kit.
 Smart thermostats – such as those from Hive, Nest, Tado etc – allow you to control your thermostat remotely.
 This means you can switch the heating on or off online or via an app, letting you control it when you're not in, so you can come back to a warm home or stop wasting heat on an empty one.

 Smart meters can't do this – you won't be able to control any appliances remotely.
 However, smart thermostats won't help you get more accurate bills as they don't communicate with your energy supplier, and though some can provide information on your energy use, it won't be as instant as the in-home display.